pombase/website/src/docs/documentation/qualitative-gene-expression-data-bulk-upload-format.md

     absent, unchanged, increased, decreased, constant, fluctuates
 6. The Extension column documents circumstances under which the RNA or protein level is observed (or changes).
 Follow one of these
+    patterns:
-    patterns: "during (GO:0000084)" - when a specific biological process, such as a response to a stimulus, is taking place, or during a cell cycle phase; "in_presence_of(CHEBI:18420)" - when a specific chemical substance is present; "occurs_in(GO:0005634)"
+      - "during(GO:0000084)" - when a specific biological process,
+        such as a response to a stimulus, is taking place, or during a cell cycle phase
+      - "in_presence_of(CHEBI:18420)" - when a specific chemical substance
+        is present
+      - "in_absence_of(CHEBI:18420)" - when a specific chemical substance
+        is absent
-    when the level is observed in part, rather than all, of a cell.
+      - "occurs_in(GO:0005634)" -  when the level is observed in part, rather than all, of a cell
 7. The Reference column has the publication's PubMed ID (PMID).
 8. The taxon will usually be ${ncbi_taxon_id} (the NCBI taxon ID for *Schizosaccharomyces pombe*), although if you have an NCBI taxon ID